secretGeek/today-i-learned-staging/electron/getting_started.md

 	/EOF

-## Everything after here is a historical note.
+## Everything after here is a historical note

 Getting started is as easy as: